richardn257/University-Notes/index.md

 - if x > y return greater than 0
 - if x < y return less than 0
 - if x == y return 0
+- 0 is false and non-zero is true

 Example of cstring
 ```